How Can I Repair My Stomach Lining?

 More serious symptoms may include black, tarry stools and vomiting blood.

-Leaky gut syndrome is a related condition that affects the lining of the intestine.
+Leaky gut is a related condition that affects the lining of the intestine.
 Leaky gut is characterized by cracks or holes in the lining, which allow partially digested food, bacteria, and toxins to penetrate the tissues and enter your bloodstream.
 This can result in inflammation and changes to your natural gut bacteria, which can contribute to many of the same digestive problems above and may play a role in the development of certain chronic diseases.

 Healing Your Stomach Lining